elastic/kibana/rfcs/text/0014_notification_service.md

 - `recipient_id: string []` - unique identifiers of all the recipients.
 It might be the same as `elastic_id` (if the env supports it) - the unique user identifier across all the company products.
 There is currently no way to unambiguously identify the user.
 WIP [#82725](https://github.com/elastic/kibana/issues/82725)
 - `priority?: 'normal' | 'high' | 'critical'` - to prioritize the delivery in case of async delivery mechanism.
 An event with high priority is processed first.
 Shouldn’t be used in UI.
 Considered as `normal` if not specified.
 Important messages have `high` priority. `Critical` is used in emergency cases.
-- `created_at: number` - Unix timestamp in UTC timezone when a notification has been created.
+- `created_at: string` - ISO-8601 format date in UTC timezone when a notification has been created.
-- `expire_at?: number` - Unix timestamp in UTC timezone when notification will be removed from the system.
+- `expire_at?: string` - ISO-8601 format date in UTC timezone when notification will be removed from the system.
 - `is_pinned?: boolean` - a flag to pin a notification at top of the list of notifications.
 Used by a source to draw a user's attention to a notification.
 - `source_type: string` - source type. the same as source domain name: `cloud`, `alerting`.
 - `group_id?: string` - identifier to associate several notifications in the UI.
 Notifications are rendered in form of an event timeline in UI.